Click Create configuration in the top-right corner.

 Drag each channel up or down to set its priority.
 Each row shows the channel name, the configured stream, and a summary (number of templates for SMS and WhatsApp, number of recording themes for Voice).

 When every tab shows no warning badge, click Save to create the configuration.
-The new configuration appears at the top of the Omnichannel OTP Configurations table.
+The token is generated and new configuration appears at the top of the Omnichannel OTP Configurations table.

 Managing OTP configurations